Frugal living gets a bad rap sometimes.

 8. Dangerous DIY

-Cheap: Your basement needs rewiring, and the prices electricians have quoted for the job seem way too high.
+Your basement needs rewiring, and the prices electricians have quoted for the job seem way too high.
 You decide to DIY rather than hire a contractor, even though you don’t know the first thing about electrical work.
 You figure you can learn everything you need to know by looking at a few how-to videos on YouTube.

-If you’re lucky, you’ll realize this was a mistake after you’ve fried the circuit board and you have to hire an electrician to fix it – paying more than you would have for the original job.
-If you’re not, your bad wiring job could actually burn the house down – with you in it.
+If you’re lucky, you’ll realize this was a mistake after you’ve fried the circuit board and have to hire an electrician to fix it – paying more than you would have for the original job.
+If you’re not, your bad wiring job could actually burn down the house – with you in it.

-Frugal: Go ahead and DIY the jobs that you can easily handle yourself, such as painting.
-Even if you mess it up completely, the worst that could happen is that you have to hire someone else to do it over.
+Go ahead and DIY the jobs that you can easily handle yourself, such as painting.
+Even if you mess it up completely, the worst that could happen is you have to hire someone else to do it over.
 But for any home-repair job that could potentially kill you or destroy your home, stick to the pros, unless you are one yourself.
 The same rule holds true for auto maintenance.

-9. Spoiled Food
+9. Eating Spoiled Food

-Cheap: You find a Tupperware container full of leftovers at the back of the fridge.
+You find a Tupperware container full of leftovers at the back of the fridge.
 You have no idea how long it’s been in there, and the color looks a little funny.
 But you can’t stand to waste food, so you just heat it thoroughly and hope for the best.

-Frugal: If you really want to avoid wasting food, keep better track of what’s in your fridge.
+If you really want to avoid wasting food, keep better track of what’s in your fridge.
 Label your leftovers with the date they went into the fridge, and put the newer ones toward the back, pushing the older containers forward where you can see them.
-That way, you can make sure to use leftovers up while they’re still good.
+That way, you can make sure to use up leftovers while they’re still good.